How do I get started at SAC?

 At a university you can earn a bachelor's degree.
 It takes 120 - 132 semester units to earn a bachelor's degree.
 A university is significantly more expensive than Santa Ana College.
 At SAC you can complete the equivalent of the first half of your bachelor's degree and then transfer to a university to finish.
 Hundreds of students follow this route and save a great deal of money.
 Students also enjoy the fact that the class sizes at Santa Ana College are typically smaller and there is more personal attention than at a large university.

 If I’ve completed courses at another college or university, can I use them to meet degree requirements at Santa Ana College?

 A thorough answer to this question requires a transcript of the courses you've completed along with course descriptions from the catalog.
 Sometimes a syllabus that was used in the course is also needed.
-If you have these, make an appointment with a counselor (714-564-6103) and bring in copies of the transcripts and course description or catalog and the course will be evaluated.
+If you have trasncripts from another college or university, please submit them to the Admissions and Records Office prior to scheduling an appointment with a counselor.

 Will the courses I take at Santa Ana College transfer to a university?